CHEMISTRY 133, SPRING, 2016

 Term Project (10%)

-Missed exams, if excused, will be made up at time of final exam.
+Missed exams, if excused, will be made up at time of the final exam.
 Laboratory reports will be graded on 1) completion of the intended experiments, 2) proper written format, 3) proper analysis of the data, and 4) quality of the work, including accuracy of the analyses when given unknowns to determine.
-Additional information regarding laboratory report grading will be given with the laboratory grading handout and the term project handout.
-Laboratory reports that are turned in late will lose 10% of the points per class period late.
+Additional information regarding laboratory report grading will be given with the laboratory grading handout.
+Laboratory reports that are turned in late will lose 10% of the points per week late.
 You are allowed to turn in one (and only one) laboratory report one class period late without loss of points if you attend one Chem 294 seminar provided that your attendance at the seminar is noted and not double counted (e.g. it must be beyond that required for Chem.
 198).
-I am planning to allow students to take 1 laboratory practical to replace a laboratory report, but the laboratory practical may only be available for certain experiments.
+I am allowing students to take 1 laboratory practical to replace a laboratory report, but the laboratory practical may only be available for certain experiments.
 The laboratory practical will be a ~30 min. test on a student's ability to use equipment to carry out specific procedures and understand results.
 The overall distribution of grades will depend to some extent on the class average, but a higher average will result in more high grades.
-Additional details on grading for laboratory reports, laboratory practicals and the term project will be given in other handouts.
+Additional details on grading for laboratory reports, laboratory practical and the term project will be given in other handouts.

 Prerequisites: C- or higher in Chem.
 31 and 140B or 142 (It may be possible to take Chem.
 140B or Chem.
 142 concurrently – see instructor).